Generic Name: ravulizumab (RAV ue LIZ ue mab)

 What is ravulizumab?

-Ravulizumab is a monoclonal antibody that is used to treat paroxysmal nocturnal hemoglobinuria (PNH) in adults.
+Ravulizumab is used to treat paroxysmal nocturnal hemoglobinuria (PNH) in adults.

 Ravulizumab is available only under a special program.
 You must be registered in the program and understand the risks and benefits of ravulizumab.